Gigaspaces/docker/xap/README.md

 # How to Use this Image

-The XAP Docker image utilizes GigaSpaces' XAP command line interface (CLI).
+The XAP Docker image utilizes GigaSpaces' command line interface (CLI).
 To learn more about the command line interface, see [CLI documentation](https://docs.gigaspaces.com/xap/12.3/admin/tools-cli.html "CLI documentation"), or use the `--help` option.